-Just for example Liberty Mutual’s press office states that “data recovery would be paid for under covered perils, such as a storm, power surge, or break-in”.
-State Farm and Allstate have a polices for data loss for businesses.
-Businesses have greater coverage for data recoveries, but it is of course subject to whatever deductible is on the policy.
-Some homeowner’s and renters insurance have coverage, and many business insurance plans include coverage.
+Just, for example, Liberty Mutual’s press office states that “data recovery would be paid for under-covered perils, such as a storm, power surge, or break-in”.
+State Farm and Allstate have policies for data loss for businesses.
+Businesses have greater coverage for data recoveries, but it is, of course, subject to whatever deductible is on the policy.
+Some homeowner’s and renter’s insurance have coverage, and many business insurance plans include coverage.

 Homeowner’s and Renters Insurance

-Business Insurance policies will often pay for data recovery and may include the following benefits in addition to loss or documents or loss of intellectual property.
+Business Insurance policies will often pay for data recovery and may include the following benefits in addition to loss of documents or loss of intellectual property.

 If you are unable to handle day-to-day tasks due to data loss – for instance, if a computer or server goes down or if you cannot provide a customer with services – you may be able to submit a claim as an Interruption of Business which reimburses a business for loss of profits during a forced full or partial closing.
 In that case even if the data recovery

-Business polices sometimes expand the offers of the homeowners and renters insurance Intellectual Property Coverage which provides specialized insurance coverage.
-Many insurance polices cover small and large scale businesses and their policies have already taken steps to protect intellectual property data loss.
+Business policies sometimes expand the offers of the homeowners and renters insurance Intellectual Property Coverage which provides specialized insurance coverage.
+Many insurance policies cover small and large scale businesses and their policies have already taken steps to protect intellectual property data loss.

-Some policies may even had a data recovery rider for data loss, and paying for the subsequent data recovery.
-New provisions in more advanced polices for businesses cover cyber attacks.
+Some policies may even have a data recovery rider for data loss, and paying for the subsequent data recovery.
+New provisions in more advanced policies for businesses cover cyber attacks.

-What do insurance polices not cover under data recovery?
+What do insurance policies not cover under data recovery?